 The tang is constructed in a similar manner to a Japanese sword requiring only a single bamboo peg to hold the knife assembly together.
 In addition to the sense of beautiful simplicity, this design allows the knife to be taken apart for cleaning, polishing, detailed cutting tasks, or major resharpening work.

-The handle and scabbard are carved from local Nootka Cypress and finished with traditional ishimeji (stone texture) made with natural urushi lacquer and crushed tea leaves.
+The handle and scabbard are carved from local Nootka Cypress and finished with traditional sabi-nuri (rust texture) surface made with natural urushi lacquer and crushed tea leaves.
 A forged copper guard with inset cord wrapped ferrule and removable peg carved from Bamboo complete the handle.

 The blade is just over 4.25″ long and the overall length is about 8.25″.
 The spine at the munemachi is about 6mm thick.